GBM8360/lab2_albannejappe/05-movement-artifacts.md

 ---
-title: 'Part 3: Rotation of the patient's head'
+title: 'Part 3: Rotation of the head of the patient'
 ---

 ## Goal